Saas-Starter-Kit/SAAS-Starter-Kit-Pro/infrastructure/README.md

 to modify the code without the prerequisite knowledge, even though it is written in typescript which most web developers are fimiliar with.
 Improper modifications can lead to exposing huge security holes, accidently creating expensive AWS resources, or breaking the infrastructure.
-An assoiate level AWS certification or higher is a good baseline to have for working effectively with this tool.
+An associate level AWS certification or higher is a good baseline to have for working effectively with this tool.